phungdiep1997/xxx/01_lecture.rst

 Introducing
 -----------

-- Ask everyone to introduce themselves (name, age, base, expect, ...)
+- Ask everyone to introduce themselves (name, age, base, expect, and 🍻...)
 - After this course,
 If you want to get a job, you must try very best to be the top of the class If you want to do homework, you just need to finish the course as requested.
-If you don't do what you needed to be done, leave before you lose money!

 How to be a good developer
 --------------------------

 - English.
 (READ)
-- Self-learning.
-(So I'm here to teach you do these)
+- Self-learning the right way
 - No magic mind set.

 Python